Curious to know what it’s like to stay at one of the world’s most luxurious hotels?

 Last but not least is the SkyPark which lies at the northern end of the rooftop platform.
 This is accessible by anyone for a fee and is worth doing even if you’re not staying at the Marina Bay Sands.
 You get the same view as anyone else just without the hefty price tag and the pool.
 If you are a guest though, entry is often included for free.
 You can see more from here than you actually can from the pool so don’t miss this!

 When staying at the Marina Bay Sands, you must visit the shopping complex that is entwined with the hotel; The Shoppes.
 No Metro Centre is this.
 Probably the dream of all shopping enthusiasts, this complex has everything for everyone especially those with deep pockets!
 There’s a food court too that is actually reasonably priced so you really don’t have to venture too far from your hotel room.

 Would I Recommend Staying at the Marina Bay Sands?

 In a word, yes.
+Definitely!
 I appreciate that it’s expensive and not everyone will be able to afford it.
 However, if you’re planning on visiting Singapore, you’d seriously be missing out.
 The way I would recommend doing it is just like I did.
-Singapore deserves more than a stopover so book yourselves into an Airbnb (here’s £25 off your first booking) and explore for two or three days.
+Singapore deserves more than a stopover so book yourselves into an Airbnb or a more reasonably priced hotel and explore for two or three days.
 Then, for your final day/night, stay at the Marina Bay Sands and you’ll feel like royalty.
 This is luxury and then some.
 I promise you that you will not regret it.